incrediblesound/reactive-html/README.md

 // map takes a function that should return some value when the event is triggered.
 // it does not return an emitter, but returns a "then" method which takes a function that will be invoked
-// with the value return by the map function whenever the event is triggered. window.listen('click').map(function(){ return 1 }).then(function(val){ console.log(val)});
+// with the value return by the map function whenever the event is triggered.
+// the original emitter will be returned by then for continued chaining window.listen('click').map(function(){ return 1 }).then(function(val){ console.log(val)});
 ```